 Evidence indicates that T2DM is associated with mental health problems.
 These include depression, dysthymia and anxiety disorders.
 Moreover, a population survey carried out in 17 countries found that risk of depressive and anxiety disorders is higher among individuals with T2DM compared to the individuals without T2DM (Lin et al. 2008).
 It should be noted that majority of the 17 countries represented in the survey were high-income.
 Studies showed that the rates of depression and anxiety disorders among person with T2DM in Nigeria were low as compared to the general population (Amoran, Ogunsemi and Lasebikan 2012; Ayanda et al. 2018; Salihu and Udofia 2016).
 Nonetheless, the association of depressive and anxiety disorders with T2DM is generally consistent across countries despite the diversity in culture, language and socioeconomic levels.

-However, this is not the full picture of the mental health problems in this population as individuals with T2DM have been found to experience other mental health problems that are also found in the general population such as eating disorders characterized by use of laxatives to lose weight, binge eating and distorted body image, and schizophrenia a prominent psychotic condition characterized by disorganized thought patterns, hearing of voices, false beliefs and unusual behaviors (Gonzalez et al. 2011).
+However, this is not the full picture of the mental health problems in this population as individuals with T2DM have been found to experience other mental health problems that are also found in the general population such as eating disorders characterized by use of laxatives to lose weight, binge eating and distorted body image, and schizophrenia, a prominent psychotic condition characterized by disorganized thought patterns, hearing of voices, false beliefs and unusual behaviors (Gonzalez et al. 2011).
 Although the prevalence rates of eating disorders are understudied, the available prevalence estimates (10%) for eating disorders in T2DM individuals appear to be higher than rates (0.2- 2.2%) observed in the general population (Papelbaum et al. 2005; Qian et al. 2013).
 Prevalence estimates could not be obtained for schizophrenia in T2DM patients, with literature rather showing a reverse relationship between these conditions; T2DM in schizophrenic patients.
 Interestingly, extant literature indicates that the association between T2DM, eating and psychotic disorders was examined more in high income countries as compared to low and lower middle-income countries, especially the SSA, which focused on the associations between T2DM, depression, subclinical emotional distress and/or anxiety.

 Anxiety disorders in the context of diabetes are more often associated with T1DM arising from fear of self-injecting and hypoglycaemic episodes, with review by Grigsby et al. (2002) reporting higher prevalence of elevated symptoms of anxiety in T1DM patients compared to T2DM patients.
 Longitudinal studies (lasting over 12 months) reported depression and diabetes distress (subclinical emotional distress) to be more persistent than anxiety disorders (Fisher et al. 2008; Nefs et al. 2012).
 There is a high likelihood of similar results across the low and lower middle-income countries, as the focus of T2DM treatment in these settings is often on achieving optimal glycaemic level through diet, physical activity and oral antihyperglycaemic agents, unable to treat patients struggling with the emotional distress associated with T2DM which consequently affects glycaemic level and self-management regimen (Stephani, Opoku and Beran 2018).
 Currently, in high income countries such as US and UK, the standard guidelines for the management of T2DM involves the screening and treatment for mental health problems (ADA 2019; NICE 2016).